 11. Re-Lather If You Want To Re-Shave

 Don’t skip this step.
 You’ll use a bit more cream and spend a little bit more time, but this will ensure that your face lubricated and hair is soft enough to achieve the closest shave possible.
 This also prevents cuts and skin irritation.

 The neck area is more sensitive compared to the sides of your face, upper, lower lip and chin area so shave this part last to give more time for the shaving cream/gel to soften up the hair so it’ll be easier to cut.

 Others will prefer shaving the lip and chin area last because hair growth is denser in this area.
 Try both to see what works for your skin type.

-After shaving always rinse with cold water to close the pores then pat dry with a soft clean towel.
-Remember don’t rub!
+After shaving always rinse with cold water to close the pores then pat dry with a soft, clean towel.
+Remember not to rub!
 Just pat dry.

-Some experts recommend rinsing with warm water than applying facial wash that has tea tree oil and witch hazel in it to protect from rashes, this also sooths the skin.
+Some experts recommend rinsing with warm water then applying facial wash that has tea tree oil and witch hazel in it to protect from rashes, this also soothes the skin.

 Remember to finish off with a cold rinse.